Hydrogeologist & Water Resources Specialist

 River Basin Assessment and Management:

-Legislative and economic considerations aside, water resource management plans start with a comprehensive assessment of the components of a river basin’s water balance, available resources and the appreciation of how changes to one or more components of this balance affect other components and the environment in terms of quantity, quality and location.
+Social, economic, legal and political considerations aside, water resource management plans start with a comprehensive assessment of the components of a river basin’s water balance, available resources and the appreciation of how changes to one or more components of this balance affect other components and the environment in terms of quantity, quality and location.

 Information collated into databases and presented on maps, using ArcGIS, are key to a regional perspective for the management of water resource components.
 In general, four general categories of data are required.